Alcoholism: Research

 Topiramate, a derivative of the naturally occurring sugar monosaccharide D-fructose, has been found effective in helping alcoholics quit or cut back on the amount they drink.
 Evidence suggests that topiramate antagonizes excitatory glutamate receptors, inhibits dopamine release, and enhances inhibitory gamma-aminobutyric acid function.
 A 2008 review of the effectiveness of topiramate concluded that the results of published trials are promising, however as of 2008, data was insufficient to support using topiramate in conjunction with brief weekly compliance counseling as a first-line agent for alcohol dependence.
 A 2010 review found that topiramate may be superior to existing alcohol pharmacotherapeutic options.
 Topiramate effectively reduces craving and alcohol withdrawal severity as well as improving quality-of-life-ratings.

 Baclofen, a GABA_{B} receptor agonist, is under study for the treatment of alcoholism.
 According to a 2017 Cochrane Systematic Review, there is insufficient evidence to determine the effectiveness or safety for the use of baclofen for withdrawal symptoms in alcoholism.

-Psilocybin-assisted psychotherapy is under study for the treatment of patients with alcohol use disorder.
+Psychedelics like LSD show promise in increasing abstinence or reducing alcohol use in patients with alcohol use disorder, but methodological weaknesses and outdated studies limit definitive conclusions.